Obama’s, Chesky announce $100 million college scholarship - NewsBreak

 Applications are open to undergraduate students entering their junior year of college at an accredited four year college or university in the United States.

-Applications will be accepted beginning Monday and must be received by June 14.
+Applications will be accepted beginning Monday and must be received by June 14.‘Electric Eye’: Georgia State researchers tread toward development

 Approximately 100 students will join the inaugural class of Voyagers.
 Accepted students will be notified in September.